Design the best app you can.

-In the Windows Phone design team, our process consists of five distinct stages: concept, structure, interaction, visual, and prototype.
+In Microsoft design teams, our process consists of five distinct stages: concept, structure, interaction, visual, and prototype.
 These stages promote the creation of wonderful apps that consider all aspects of design.
 We encourage you to adopt a similar process and have fun making fresh, new experiences for the world to enjoy.

 At the core of every great app is a strong concept that provides a solid foundation.
 At this stage, you should determine not only what your app will do and who it's for, but also what your app will be great at.
 Focus on the key user scenarios that you want to enable, but be careful not to turn this into a feature list.
 It's about what your users will be able to do, not what your app will be able to do.